wpeka/wpadcenter/README.txt

 - Generates ads.txt with custom content.
 - Customizable banner sizes supported (Pro feature).
 - Unlimited advertiser accounts (Pro feature).
-- Geo targeted ads displayed ads to audiences at specific locations (Pro feature).
-- Allow advertisers to signup on your website using a signup form (Pro feature).
-- Paypal integration to accept payments online from advertisers (Pro feature).

 == Upgrade to Pro ==